 Lip Shape and Volume

 The lips play an important role in facial expression, balance, and overall appearance.
 They form the central part of the lower face and contribute to facial balance.
-Changes in this area over time can influence lip volume, shape, definition, and upper lip lines.
+Changes in this area over time can influence lip size, shape, definition, and upper lip lines.

 Anatomical diagram of the lips showing the vermillion, obicularis oris muscle, and surrounding soft tissue structures.